monsonite/MINT/README.md

 User Commands are what gives MINT its power and flexibility.
 Each uppercase letter is a substitute for an address in RAM, where the users code routines are held.
 For example you may have a routine which produces a hexadecimal dump of the contents of memory.
 You choose to use the D command to initiate this routine, D for DUMP.
 You may also pass parameters to a user routine via the stack.
 In the case of a hex dump routine it would be common to give it the starting address of the section you want to dump, and this might be written 1234 D. On pressing return, the command will be interpreted and the dump routine will commence printing from location 1234.
 There are clearly 26 User Commands which is usually enough for most small applications.

+PRIMITIVES

+A primitive is a built in function, normally stored in ROM and not usually needed to be modified by the User.
+Primitives will include the familliar mathematical functions such as ADD, SUBtract, MULtiply and DIVide, and also boolean logic operations such as AND, OR, XOR and INVert.

+There are also a small group of primitives that perform operations on the stack, DUP is used to duplicate the top item, DROP will remove the top item, making the second item available.
+SWAP will exchange the top two intems, effectively placing the second item on top.

+In total, MINT contains 33 primitives which are executed when the interpreter finds the relevant symbol.
+Some of these will be commonly used arithmetic symbols like "+" and "-" Others are allocated to punctuation symbols.
+The full-stop, or dot character is used to print out the number held on the top of the stack.

 ## mint1_10 is the latest upload.